-Frame sync can select from either of two device frame reference sources, or free-run input video sync.
+Frame sync can select from either the external frame reference source, or free-run input video sync.
 Selectable failover allows alternate reference selection should the initial reference source become unavailable or invalid.
 In the event of input video loss of signal, the output can be set to disable video, go to black, go to an internal test signal generator pattern, or freeze to the last intact frame (last frame having valid SAV and EAV codes).